YashNaga/freemason/README.md

 require('freemason').setup()
 ```

 **Note**: Freemason works immediately with basic functionality.
-The external repositories provide access to 500+ additional tools.
+When external repositories are available, you get access to 500+ additional tools automatically.
 You'll see a notification about the current status on startup.

 ### Automatic Path Detection